Connect with us

 “The report serves as a reminder of the broad challenges faced by most, if not all, correctional facilities in all jurisdictions.
 These include staffing, contraband, and inmate behavior.”

-Management & Training Corporation (MTC) was founded on a mission to people improve their lives through education, training, and rehabilitation.
+Management & Training Corporation (MTC) was founded on a mission to help people improve their lives through education, training, and rehabilitation.
 We invest often and heavily in programming.

 These constitutional violations are “systemic problems that have been going on for years,” according to the report.